-The Wabash Valley Fault System (Fig. 11) is a series of north-northeast-trending normal faults with right-lateral offsets across the Herald-Phillipstown and New Harmony Faults.
+The Wabash Valley Fault System (Fig. 11) is a series of north-northeast-trending normal faults with right-lateral offsets across the Herald-Pillipstown and the New Harmony Faults.
 The locations and extent of faulting are well known from the extensive set of drill logs and seismic-reflection lines acquired for oil and gas exploration purposes.
-Between the Albion-Ridgeway and New Harmony Faults is the Grayville Graben, so named by Sexton and others (1996) and shown by Bear and others (1997) to exhibit Cambrian extensional slip.
-Based on Bear and others' (1997) interpretation of the fault movement, Wheeler and Cramer (2002) identified the Grayville Graben as Iapetan and considered the graben and the Wabash Valley Fault System to be nonseismogenic.
-Woolery (2005) found that the Hovey Lake Fault (one of the faults in the Wabash Valley Fault System) moved as late as approximately 37,000 years before the present.
+Between the Albion-Ridgeway and New Harmony Faults is the Grayville Graben, so named by Sexton and others (1996) and shown by Bear and others' (1997) as exhibiting Cambrian extensional slip.
+Based on Bear and others' (1997) interpretation of the fault movement, Wheeler and Cramer (2002) identified the Grayville Graben as Iapetan and considered the graben and the Wabash Valley Fault System non seismogenic.
+Woolery (2005) found that the Hovey Lake Fault (one of the Wabash Valley faults) moved as late as approximately 37,000 years before the present.